-Nowadays, an email account serves as a kind of master key for your online identity.
-Just think: How often have you forgotten a password and requested that a new one be sent to your email account?
-Now, imagine that someone you don't know has access to that account.
+Your email account is a bit like your digital passport and keyring.
+How often have you forgotten a password and requested a new one?
+Now, imagine that someone has access to that mailbox.
 How many services and sites could they lock you out from?
 What information would they have access to?
-It's difficult to estimate how much damage could be done, and for precisely that reason, the danger of having your email account hacked is particularly high.
+It's difficult to estimate how much damage could be done, which makes email account hacking particularly dangerous.

-As a term, 'hacking' refers to a few different aspects, some of which can even be positive, such as 'life hacks' or 'growth hacking', however, in general, two different (negative) scenarios are meant.
+As a term, 'hacking' can refer to some positive things, like 'life hacks' or 'growth hacking', however, in general, two different (negative) scenarios are meant.

-Chances are that you've heard of the hacking attacks launched against large companies and service providers over the past few decades.
+Chances are that you've heard of the attacks targeting large companies and service providers over the past few decades.
 Through these, cybercriminals have gained access to reams of data, most likely including your email address, and, sometimes, even your password.
-Such lists typically find their way to hacker forums, where they are used to engage in identity theft, doxing, spam, or other illegal ends.
+These lists typically find their way to hacker forums, where they are used for identity theft, doxing, spam, and worse.

-Hackers can also attack you directly, by attempting to gain access to your email account, using stolen login data from other services (known as 'credential stuffing'), or malware, such as spyware and keyloggers.
-As a result, your email account will likely be used for fraud, identity theft, and other criminal enterprises.
+Hackers can also attack you directly, by attempting to access your email account using stolen login data from other services (known as 'credential stuffing'), or malware (like spyware and keyloggers).
+Once they're in, your email account will likely be misused for fraud, identity theft, and other criminal acts.

-There's practically nothing that the average user can do against the first type of hacks, those involving data leaks from large companies or services, and unfortunately, these have become more and more common over the past few years.
-The good news is that for preventing the second type, you have a number of options at your fingertips, and in this article, we'll go into some detail discussing them.
+There's practically nothing that the average user can do against the first type of hacks and unfortunately, these have become common over the past few years.
+The good news is that for preventing the second type, you have a number of options at your fingertips, and in this article, we'll take a closer look at them.

 Has My Email Account Been Hacked?

-The first thing you'll probably want to know after reading the above is whether your email account has already been part of a data leak.
-A number of methods are available to help you find out:
+The first thing you'll probably want to know after reading the above is whether your email account has already been leaked.
+There are several ways to find out:

 Have I Been Pwned?

-Have I Been Pwned is a site that will answer your burning question in a matter of seconds, namely, whether your email account has been part of any leaks.
-This database collects leaked login data and allows users to search for their email address.
-In this way, you'll be able to quickly see if, and how often, your provider or service you've registered with has dropped the figurative ball.
-Have I Been Pwned even lists the individual services where your information was leaked from, helping you to contain leaks retroactively.
+Have I Been Pwned? is a site that will answer your burning question in a matter of seconds.
+This database collects leaked login data and allows users to search for their email addresses, making it possible to quickly see if, and how often, their data has been compromised.
+Have I Been Pwned even lists the individual services that leaked your information, helping you to contain breaches.

 HPI Identity Leak Checker

-Another way to assess how much exposure your email address has had as a result of data leaks is the Hasso-Plattner Institute's Identity Leak Checker.
-This service checks whether your email address has been publicized online, along with personal data like a telephone number, address, or birthday.
+The Hasso-Plattner Institute's Identity Leak Checker offers another way to check how exposed your email address is.
+This service checks whether your email address has been leaked online, along with personal data like a telephone number, address, or birthday.
 Simply input your email address, and you'll receive an email with a table showing which information has been compromised in which leak(s).

-As its name suggests, two-factor authentication makes it necessary to use two (or more) separate means to access an account, such as an SMS code, or a token generated by an authenticator app.
-This helps to ensure that no one can misuse your data, and prevents even a cracked password from providing the 'master key' to an account.
+As its name suggests, two-factor authentication requires two (or more) separate means to access an account, such as an SMS code, or a series of numbers generated by an authenticator app.
+This ensures that no one can misuse your data, and prevents even a cracked password from providing the 'master key' to an account.

-If you're looking for a preventative measure to take against direct hacking attacks, antivirus software can function as your digital private security service, keeping out intruders, and warning you when someone so much as touches your digital door handle.
-Especially among the various premium versions on offer, these provide a range of special features that protect against keyloggers and other types of spyware.
+If you're looking for a preventative measure against hacking, antivirus software can serve as your digital watchman, keeping out intruders, and warning you when someone touches your digital door handle.
+Especially among the various premium versions on offer, there are a variety of special features that protect against keyloggers and other types of spyware.

-The security of your email account is only partly in your control.
-If your data has been part of a leak in the past, the most you can do is damage limitation, however, if nothing has gone amiss to date, you're most likely ahead of the cybercriminals.
-To do this, a number of effective methods exist: As long as you have secure passwords (created easiest through the use of a good password manager) and integrate two-factor authentication, it will be very difficult for anyone to gain control over your online identity.
+You only have some, not full control over your email account's security.
+If your data has been leaked in the past, the most you can do is limit damage, however, if nothing has gone wrong, you're most likely ahead of the cybercriminals.
+As long as you have secure passwords (such as those generated by a password manager) and enable two-factor authentication, it will be very difficult for anyone to gain access to your email account.